WebAssembly/component-model/design/mvp/Explainer.md

 ```

 Here, `core:deftype` (short for "defined type") is inherited from the [gc]
 proposal and extended with a `module` type constructor.
-If module-linking is
+If [module-linking] is
 added to Core WebAssembly, an `instance` type constructor would be added as
 well but, for now, it's left out since it's unnecessary.
 Also, in the MVP,
-validation will reject nested `core:moduletype`, since, before module-linking,
+validation will reject `core:moduletype` defining or aliasing other
+`core:moduletype`s, since, before module-linking, core modules cannot
-core modules cannot themselves import or export other core modules.
+themselves import or export other core modules.

 The body of a module type contains an ordered list of "module declarators"
 which describe, at a type level, the imports and exports of the module.
 In a